SourcePointUSA/android-cmp-app/README.md

                     (SPConsents) -> {  return Unit.INSTANCE;  }
             )
 ```
-The ids passed will be appended to the list of already accepted vendors, categories and leg. int. categories.
+The ids passed will be removed to the list of already accepted vendors, categories and leg. int. categories.
 The method is asynchronous so you must pass a `Runnable` that will receive back an instance of `GDPRUserConsent` in case of success or it'll call the `onError` callback in case of failure.

 It's important to notice, this method is intended to be used for **custom** vendors and purposes only.
 For IAB vendors and purposes, it's still required to get consents via the consent message or privacy manager.